berkeley-scf/tutorial-parallelization/parallel-python.md

 The worst thing that could happen is that one sets things up in such a way that every process is using the same sequence of random numbers.
-This could happen if you mistakenly set the same seed in each process, e.g., using *set.seed(mySeed)* in R on every process.
+This could happen if you mistakenly set the same seed in each process, e.g., using `np.random.default_rng(1)` in Python for every worker.

 The naive approach is to use a different seed for each process.
 E.g., if your processes are numbered `id = 1,2,...,p`  with a variable *id* that is  unique to a process, setting the seed to be the value of *id* on each process.
-This is likely not to cause problems, but raises the danger that two (or more sequences) might overlap.
-For an algorithm with dependence on the full sequence, such as an MCMC, this probably won't cause big problems (though you likely wouldn't know if it did), but for something like simple simulation studies, some of your 'independent' samples could be exact replicates of a sample on another process.
+This is likely not to cause problems, but raises the danger that two (or more) subsequences might overlap.
+For an algorithm with dependence on the full subsequence, such as an MCMC, this probably won't cause big problems (though you likely wouldn't know if it did), but for something like simple simulation studies, some of your 'independent' samples could be exact replicates of a sample on another process.
 Given the period length of the default generator in Python, this is actually quite unlikely, but it is a bit sloppy.

 One approach to avoid the problem is to do all your RNG on one process and distribute the random deviates, but this can be infeasible with